BELKIN PF40 PURE AV

 BELKIN was founded in southern California in 1983 by Chet Pipkin in his parent's garage.
 A great personal story as today Belkin is now a worldwide company and owns both Cisco and Linksys.
 In the early 2000s they released line conditioners for the consumer AV market.
-These were stylish units with the Belkin stamp of quality and filled a necessary home theater niche.
+These were stylish units with the Belkin stamp of quality to fill a necessary home theater niche.
 Models were the PF-30, 40, and 60.
 In a mysterious move around 2010 Bekin decided to discontinue the entire line, much to the disappointment of the AV community.
 It was a shame because these were affordable quality units with unique styling and elegant displays instead of the rough industrial look of other brands.
-A competitor Monster Cable made sylish unit that were well regarded but were also discontinued around the same time.
+A competitor Monster Cable made sylish units that were well regarded but were also discontinued around the same time.

 STAGE 1 FILTER

 - Special "X" and "Y" type capacitors are used.
 One X cap goes between the rails (called Differential mode) while two Y caps go from rail to ground (called Common mode).
-An X type burns through (open) when blown while the Y keeps drawing current when blown to maintain grounding.
+An X type burns through when blown while the Y keeps drawing current when blown to maintain grounding.
 These caps filter out EMI/RFI.

 - Toroidal chokes and wire-wound coils are used inline with each rail to filter out high frequencies.